cgoldammer/haskell-chess/README.md

-# Chess-haskell
+# Haskell-chess

 ## Overview

-A chess rule engine written in Haskell
+A chess rule library written in Haskell

+## General notes

+- After I started this project, I looked at similar projects, and some of them were coded much better than what I did.
+So I copied some of their approaches, for instance the structure of moves from (https://github.com/grzegorzbalcerek/chess-haskell).
+Thanks to all those who created these projects!

 ### Central features: